 Role of the Compensation Committee.
 The Compensation Committee has responsibility for establishing and monitoring the executive compensation programs and for making decisions regarding executive compensation.
 The Chief Executive regularly attends the Compensation Committee meetings, and the Compensation Committee also meets regularly in executive sessions.
 The Chief Executive is not present for deliberations by the Compensation Committee regarding his compensation.
-The Compensation Committee recommends the Chief Executive's compensation to the Board, which then reviews and approves the Committee's recommendation, unless the Committee is required to approve such compensation under applicable law.
+The Compensation Committee recommends the Chief Executive's compensation to the Board, which then reviews and approves the Compensation Committee's recommendation, unless the Compensation Committee is required to approve such compensation under applicable law.
 The Compensation Committee also considers the recommendations of the Chief Executive with respect to compensation of the other Named Executives, and after reviewing such recommendations, determines their compensation.
 The Compensation Committee also monitors, administers and approves awards under the various incentive compensation plans for all levels within the Company, including awards under the Company's annual cash incentive plan and 2019 Long-Term Incentive Plan (the "2019 Plan").
 As permitted by the 2019 Plan, the Compensation Committee has delegated its authority to the Chief Executive to approve interim awards under the 2019 Plan to non-executives on a limited basis between meetings of the Compensation Committee.

 Role of Consultants.
-During 2020 and 2021, the Company and the Compensation Committee received advice from Frederic W. Cook & Co., Inc. ("F.W.
-Cook") with respect to executive compensation practices within the airline and related transportation and logistics industries using data from the peer group listed below.
+During 2021 and 2022, the Company and the Compensation Committee received advice from Frederic W. Cook & Co., Inc. ("F.W.
+Cook") with respect to executive compensation.
 The Company and the Compensation Committee retained F.W.
-Cook to advise on the amounts and forms of compensation awarded to Named Executives in 2020 and 2021.
-After conducting an evaluation using the factors established by the Securities and Exchange Commission and The Nasdaq Global Select Market, the Compensation Committee determined that F.W.
+Cook and after conducting an evaluation using the factors established by the Securities and Exchange Commission and The Nasdaq Global Select Market, the Compensation Committee determined that F.W.
 Cook is independent and that there is no conflict of interest resulting from the engagement of F.W.
-Cook during 2021.
-The Compensation Committee has sole authority to hire and fire external compensation consultants.
+Cook during 2022.
+The Compensation Committee has sole authority to retain and dismiss external compensation consultants.

 Industry Compensation Data.
 The Compensation Committee evaluates data regarding the executive compensation programs of other air carriers, as well as other transportation and logistics companies, in order to determine the competitiveness of the Company's executive compensation programs.
-The Compensation Committee performed such a review in November 2019, which included a review of the executive compensation levels and practices at peer companies where SkyWest approximates the median in enterprise value and market capitalization.
-A peer review has not been conducted since November 2019 due to limitations on compensation imposed under the Company's Payroll Support Program Agreements with U.S. Treasury that began in March 2020 (see "Limitations on Compensation" below).
+The Compensation Committee most recently performed such a review in November 2019, which included a review of the executive compensation levels and practices at peer companies where SkyWest approximates the median in enterprise value and market capitalization.
+A peer review has not been conducted since November 2019 due to limitations on compensation imposed under the Company's Payroll Support Program Agreements with U.S. Treasury ("Payroll Support Program Agreements") that began in March 2020 (see "Limitations on Compensation" below).
 The peer group used in the last review included Allegiant Travel Company, ArcBest Corporation, Atlas Air Worldwide Holdings, Inc., Echo Global Logistics, Inc., Hawaiian Holdings, Inc., Hub Group, Inc., Kansas City Southern, Kirby Corporation, Knight-Swift Transportation Holdings, Inc., Matson, Inc., Old Dominion Freight Line, Inc., Spirit Airlines, Inc. and Werner Enterprises, Inc.